 “ACRO supports this benefit of adaptive design trials as a learning system, where clinical researchers can integrate new data and refine trials to be smarter and more efficient,” ...including concepts of adaptive enrichment, adaptive endpoint selection, and the use of single control arms.

 - Karen Noonan, Association of Clinical Research Organizations (ACRO), VP of Global Regulatory Policy -

 nQuery contains a module for sample size determination for adaptive clinical trials.
 The module - nQuery Adapt - provides Biostatisticians with a range of tables that spans various adaptive disciplines for sample size calculation.

 How do I learn more about adaptive design clinical trials?

 We recently held a webinar discussing adaptive designs.
-You can watch this on demand now by clicking here or below.
+You can watch Innovative Sample Size Methods for Adaptive Clinical Trials below.
 Given the high failure rates and the increased costs of clinical trials, researchers need innovative design strategies to best optimize financial resources and reduce the risk to patients.
 Adaptive designs are emerging as a way to reduce risk and cost associated with clinical trials.